nuitrcs/r-intro-series/README.md

 [Install R and RStudio](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) on your own laptop (both are free).
 If you can't install these programs or run into issues installing packages, [RStudio Cloud](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/#option-2-rstudio-cloud) is a good option.

 Also, install the tidyverse package.
 Instructions are at the bottom of the [installation instructions page](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/).
-If you run into installation issues (about 5-10% of you are likely to based on past workshops), post an issue on the Canvas discussion board or email the workshop instructors.
+If you run into installation issues, plan to stick around on Zoom after the first session to ask question, or [request a consultation](https://www.it.northwestern.edu/research/consultation/data-services.html).

 ### Get Materials